What Are Interrogative Adjectives? A Comprehensive Guide with Examples

 Sentence Structure with Interrogative Adjectives

-Interrogative adjectives are typically placed at the beginning of a question, directly before the noun they modify.
+Interrogative adjectives are typically placed at the beginning of a question before the noun they modify.
+Here is the basic structure of the sentence:

 Examples in Different Tenses